observablehq/framework/docs/lib/leaflet.md

 [Leaflet](https://leafletjs.com/) is an open-source JavaScript library for mobile-friendly interactive maps.

-Available by default as `L` in Observable markdown, you can also import it explicitly:
+Leaflet is available by default as `L` in Observable markdown, you can also import it explicitly:

 ```js echo
 import * as L from "npm:leaflet";